IshaanAdarsh/Notes/YC/Startup-School/startup_school.md

 ## [How to Get Startup Ideas](https://paulgraham.com/startupideas.html)
 ## [Pivoting Out of a Tarpit Idea](https://www.startupschool.org/curriculum/pivoting-out-of-a-tarpit-idea)
 ### Tarpit idea:
-Ideas that look innovative but are hard to execute.
-It's like a bucket of water in a desert, the people who find it generally discount the number of dead bodies near the bucket and go for the poison water.
+- Ideas that look innovative but are hard to execute.
+It's like a bucket of water in a desert, the people who find it generally discount the number of dead bodies near the bucket and go for the poisoned water.
+- You will be defensive about this idea when you are presented with proof that this idea is challenging.

 #### Consumer Ideas:
 - Most tarpit ideas are consumer ideas, not aimed at companies